OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 The best method to test for XSS issues requires using a combination of manual and automatic input fuzzing – injecting HTML tags and special characters into all available input fields to verify the web application denies invalid inputs or escapes the HTML meta-characters in its output.

-A [reflected XSS attack]( https://www.owasp.org/index.php/Testing_for_Reflected_Cross_site_scripting_(OTG-INPVAL-001)) refers to an exploit where malicious code is injected into a HTTP response.
-To test for these attacks, automated input fuzzing is considered to be the best method.
-For example, the [BURP Scanner](https://portswigger.net/burp/)is highly effective in identifying vulnerabilities for such exploits.
+A [reflected XSS attack](https://www.owasp.org/index.php/Testing_for_Reflected_Cross_site_scripting_(OTG-INPVAL-001)) refers to an exploit where malicious code is injected via a malicious link.
+To test for these attacks, automated input fuzzing is considered to be ab effective method.
+For example, the [BURP Scanner](https://portswigger.net/burp/) is highly effective in identifying reflected XSS vulnerabilities.
 As always with automated analysis, ensure all input vectors are covered with a manual review of testing parameters.

 #### Remediation

 Security testers commonly use the infamous JavaScript message box to demonstrate exploitation via XSS.
-Inadvertently, developers sometimes assume by blacklisting the <code>alert()</code> command, this serves as an acceptable solution but this is not the case.
-Instead, preventing XSS is best accomplished by following general programming best practices.
+Inadvertently, developers sometimes assume by blacklisting the string "<code>alert()</code>" serves as an acceptable solution but this is not the case.
+Instead, preventing XSS is best accomplished by following general programming best practices:

 - Avoid placing untrusted data in an HTML document unless it is absolutely necessary.
 If you do, be aware of the context in which the data is rendered.
 Note: escaping rules become complicated when HTML is nested within other code, for example, rendering a URL located inside a JavaScript block.

 - Utilize appropriate encoding for escape characters, such as HTML entity encoding.
 This will prevent switching into a context where execution becomes a possibility, such as for script, style, or event handlers.

-Make to consider how data will be rendered in a response for escapes.
+Consider how data will be rendered in a response.
 For example, there are six HTML control characters that must be escaped to remove vulnerability situations:

 | Character  | Escaped      |
 | :-------------: |:-------------:|